 The EZ Version applies to borrowers that:

-Reminder, NBT PPP customers should hold on submitting their SBA applications until the NBT automated form is available.
+Reminder, NBT PPP customers should hold on submitting their SBA applications until you receive an email communication from us.

 You, the borrower, may not be responsible for full or partial repayment of the loan if you use the PPP loan proceeds for forgivable expenses.
 NBT Bank will follow SBA guidance to determine the amount that is forgivable and will require an application with supporting documentation.
 You will be required to apply for your loan forgiveness through NBT Bank.
 We will provide more information about the application process soon.